69th Street and Southeastern Avenue Improvements - New Road to Economic Growth

 - Water Resources

-The City of Sioux Falls, South Dakota invested $11.1 million to stay ahead of the growth demand with proactive transportation improvements on its 69th Street and Southeastern Avenue project.
-The City experienced rapid growth and increased demand on a collateral arterial roadway, 57th Street, which resulted in many typical challenges such as increased congestion, roadway deterioration, traffic safety concerns, roadway capacity deficiencies, and delay caused by at-grade rail crossings.
-When the City recognized their growth potential in the southeast side of their community, they committed to the 69th Street & Southeastern Avenue Improvements Project to reconstruct 69th Street from Charger Circle eastward through its intersection with Southeastern Avenue.
+The City of Sioux Falls, South Dakota invested $11.1 million to stay ahead of the growing demand with proactive transportation improvements on its 69th Street and Southeastern Avenue project.
+The City experienced rapid growth and increased demand on a collateral arterial roadway, 57th Street, which resulted in many typical challenges such as increased congestion, roadway deterioration, traffic safety concerns, roadway capacity deficiencies, and delays caused by at-grade rail crossings.
+When the City recognized its growth potential in the southeast side of its community, it committed to the 69th Street & Southeastern Avenue Improvements Project to reconstruct 69th Street from Charger Circle eastward through its intersection with Southeastern Avenue.
 Southeastern Avenue was also reconstructed from S. Chatham Street to St. Jerome Trail.
 HR Green was commissioned by the City to assist with the project that encompassed approximately one and a half miles of roadway.

 Formerly a two-lane gravel road, 69th Street was converted to a multi-lane urban roadway that meets traffic demands and improves public safety.
 Increased traffic on 69th Street over the past few years had made this gravel roadway difficult to maintain in good repair.
 Additionally, a BNSF railroad crossing was a safety concern for students attending Sioux Falls Christian School.